What Are My Wedding Day Duties As The Minnesota Officiant?

 Completing and signing the marriage license is your legal duty as the wedding officiant.
 Though this is a serious responsibiltiy, it is an easy task to fulfill.

 Completing the marriage license simply involves filling out your portion of the license and signing it with the couple.
-In Minnesota,
+In Minnesota, Two Adults are

 required to sign the marriage license.